 This project was by far the most in depth one I have done to date.
-However, it did teach me a lot about the little details and I am proud of the end product.

 This is the original piece, my Grandma Chubby's hope chest from when she was growing up.
 It was just sitting around in her basement so she told me I could take it and fix it up.
 Naturally, I had many pins on Pinterest just inspiring me to transform this drab hope chest into a fab mudroom bench!
 I took the idea and ran with with it.